mozilla/pkipolicy/rootstore/policy.md

 When distributing binary and source code versions of Firefox, Thunderbird, and other Mozilla-related software products, Mozilla includes with such software a set of X.509v3 root certificates from various Certification Authority (CA) operators.
+As used herein, a CA operator is an organization or legal entity that is in possession or control of a CA certificate and associated keys, which are capable of being used to issue new certificates.
 The included certificates have their "trust bits" set for various purposes, so that the software in question can use the CA certificates to anchor a chain of trust for certificates used by TLS servers and S/MIME email users without having to ask users for further permission or